amckinney/backend-dev/docs/02-assignment.md

 slug: /assignments/2
 ---

-> Your first assignment requires that you have read and understand
+> Your second assignment requires that you have read and understand
 > [Data modeling](./02-lesson.md).

 ## Overview